Differences between URL formats for a Confluence Data Center pages

 PageId Format

-1 https://confluence.example.com/pages/viewpage.action?pageId=123456
+https://confluence.example.com/pages/viewpage.action?pageId=123456

 Unlike the pretty format, the PageId format can be used to refer to any page in Confluence, since each page has a unique pageId value (stored in the database).
-As long as the pageId is known, a user can substitute the value to the end of the URL and access the page directly.
-The URL for a given page is static and will retain the same pageId reference even the page is renamed or moved to a different location.
+As long as the pageId is known, a user can substitute the value at the end of the URL and access the page directly.
+The URL for a given page is static and will retain the same pageId reference even if the page is renamed or moved to a different location.

-1 https://confluence.example.com/x/a4OcE
+https://confluence.example.com/x/a4OcE

 Typically not seen in the UI, users can request a shortened URL to be generated for any given page by accessing the page and clicking "..." > Page Information.
 The resulting page will have the tiny link generated.
 This format is useful if character count is a restriction when sharing the link.
-It is generated based on the PageId after converting to byte array and encoded to base64.
+It is generated based on the PageId after converting to a byte array and encoded to base64.
 You can find the technical details here: How to programmatically generate the Tiny link of a Confluence page

 There are a couple of feature requests you may wish to follow, relating to page URL formatting: